-Part II Promoting mental health
+Promoting mental health

-- 15.1 The maintenance, protection and improvement of the mental health of prisoners and probationers should be promoted by encouraging prisoners, probationers and relevant staff to foster good mental health. - 15.2 Good mental health should be fostered by: - a.
-Creating a supportive and caring environment; - b.
-Offering information and education on mental health; - c.
-Providing access to mental health services from admission to prison and placement under probation onwards; - d.
-Acknowledging and where possible addressing social determinants of mental health; - e.
-Offering access to and providing opportunities for physical activities, creative arts and other programs that promote wellbeing; - f.
-Supporting prosocial and community contacts; and - g.
-Providing support for re-entry into the community.
+- 15.1.
+The maintenance, protection and improvement of the mental health of prisoners and probationers should be promoted by encouraging prisoners, probationers and relevant staff to foster good mental health. - 15.2.
+Good mental health should be fostered by: - a. creating a supportive and caring environment; - b. offering information and education on mental health; - c. providing access to mental health services from the admission to prison or placement under probation onwards; - d. acknowledging and where possible addressing social determinants of mental health; - e. offering access to and providing opportunities for physical activities, creative arts and other programmes that promote well-being; - f. supporting prosocial and community contacts; and - g. providing support for re-entry into the community.

-Part II Protecting mental health
+Protecting mental health

-- 16.1 Authorities dealing with prisoners and probationers should be sensitive to the needs of those whose mental health may require specific protective measures. - 16.2 Where necessary, such authorities should take measures to protect the mental health of prisoners and probationers by: - a.
-Addressing substance abuse; - b.
-Providing access to crisis intervention services; and - c.
-Dealing with systemic issues within the healthcare and criminal justice systems that contribute to poor mental health utcomes.
+- 16.1.
+Authorities dealing with prisoners and probationers should be sensitive to the needs of those whose mental health may require specific protective measures. - 16.2.
+Where necessary, such authorities should take measures to protect the mental health of prisoners and probationers by: - a. addressing substance abuse; - b. providing access to crisis intervention services; and - c. dealing with systemic issues within the healthcare and criminal justice systems that contribute to poor mental health outcomes.

-Part II Self-harm and suicide prevention
+Self-harm and suicide prevention

-- 17. Authorities dealing with prisoners and probationers should take special measures to prevent self-harm and suicide by: - a.
-Developing and enforcing policies specifically addressing self-harm and suicide prevention; - b.
-Identifying risk of self-harm and suicide; - c.
-Offering prisoners and probationers who are at risk of self-harm and suicide access to timely and effective counselling and other forms of support; - d.
-Establishing clear protocols for responding to self-harm and suicide attempts, including immediate medical and psychological intervention; - e.
-In the case of prisons, creating specialized units or safe rooms for prisoners in acute crisis, ensuring they are monitored and supported, and - f.
-Regularly reviewing and updating policies based on best practices and emerging research on self-harm and suicide.
+- 17. Authorities dealing with prisoners and probationers should take special measures to prevent self-harm and suicide by: - a. developing and enforcing policies specifically addressing self-harm and suicide prevention; - b. identifying risks of self-harm and suicide;

+- c. offering prisoners and probationers who are at risk of self-harm and suicide access to timely and effective counselling and other forms of support; - d. establishing clear protocols for responding to self-harm and suicide attempts, including immediate medical and psychological intervention; - e. in the case of prisons, creating specialised units or safe rooms for prisoners in acute crisis, ensuring they are monitored and supported; and - f. regularly reviewing and updating policies based on best practices and emerging research on self-harm and suicide.

-Part III The management of mental disorders
+Part III - The management of mental disorders